palpen/palpen_articles/_posts/2017-07-12-Machine-Learning-by-Andrew-Ng.md

 comments: true
 ---

 I recently began Andrew Ng's course on Machine Learning on Coursera.
-For each week in the course, I will write down some of the key and new ideas covered in that week.
-My hope is that these posts will serve as a reference for when I need to draw on these techniques for my own research in the future.
+For each week in the course, I will summarize what was covered in the lectures and the exercises.
+My goal is to have a collection of articles containing the main ideas behind machine learning so that they may serve as a reference for when I need to use this technique in the future.

 <!--excerpt-->